EktaMehra/Indian-Geography-Quiz/README.md

   The following metrics were returned:

   - There are 8 functions in this file.
-  - Function with the largest signature take 2 arguments, while the median is 0.
+  - Function with the largest signature takes 2 arguments, while the median is 0.
-  - Largest function has 15 statements in it, while the median is 2.5.
+    The largest function has 15 statements in it, while the median is 2.5.
   - The most complex function has a cyclomatic complexity value of 4 while the median is 1.5.

 ## Accessibility Performance